Projection Theorems Using Effective Dimension: Bounding the Complexity of Projections

 Finally, to satisfy the condition that $K_r(z)$ is small, we will use an oracle to ``artificially" decrease the complexity of $z$ at precision $r$.
-We will achieve this by applying the following lemma due to N. Lutz and Stull. \begin{lem}[\cite{LutStu17}] Let $n,r\in\N$, $z\in\R^n$, and $\eta\in\Q\cap[0,\dim(z)]$.
-Then there is an oracle $D=D(n,r,z,\eta)$ and a constant $k \in \N$ depending only on $n,z$ and $\eta$ satisfying \begin{itemize} \item[\textup{(i)}] For every $t\leq r$,
+This requires some care, as we don't want the to affect the complexity of other points, or of $z$ at low precisions, any more than is necessary.
+The oracle we use will be based on following technical lemma from our earlier work. \begin{lem}[\cite{LutStu20}] Let $z\in\R^n$, $\eta\in\Q\cap[0,\dim(z)]$, and $r\in\N$.
+Then there is an oracle $D=D(r,z,\eta)$ with the following properties. \begin{itemize} \item[\textup{(i)}] For every $t\leq r$,

 \item[\textup{(ii)}] For every $m,t\in\N$ and $y\in\R^m$,

 and